-The Authority accounts for its leases with the County of Dauphin and Dauphin County Economic Development Corporation (see Note 6) as direct financing leases in accordance with GASB No. 62.
+The Authority accounts for its financing arrangements with the County of Dauphin and Dauphin County Economic Development Corporation (see Note 6) as other receivables.
+This agreement does not meet the criteria of a lease under GASB 87 as the terms of the agreement do not convey the right to use a nonfinancial asset of the Authority.